Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Push the end of the stick up on the side of your injured shoulder as high as is comfortable.
+Push the end of the stick up on the side of your injured shoulder until you feel a stretch.

 Hold for a few seconds.
 Return to the starting position.

-Repeat 3–5 times.
-Build up to holding each stretch for 10–30 seconds.
+Repeat 3 to 5 times.
+Build up to holding each stretch for 10 to 30 seconds.

 Note: Follow any special instructions you are given.
 If you feel pain, stop the exercise.
 If the pain continues after stopping, call your healthcare provider.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR